Towards early dark energy and $n_s$=1 with Planck, ACT and SPT: Discussion

 \subsection{$n_s=1$?}

 In EDE models, some other cosmological parameters must be shifted to compensate the raising of $H_0$.
 We show clear shifts of relevant parameters in \autoref{fig:parameters_shift}.
 As these parameters are shifted, the CMB power spectrum barely changes over the range of scales we are interested in, as showed by the black line in the \autoref{fig:specturm_parameter}.
-This indicates that our CMB dataset is well constrained to the power spectrum.
+This indicates that our CMB dataset is well constrained to the power spectrum. \footnote{Note that some of the parameters are shifted differently than in Ref.\cite{Jiang:2021bab}.
+This is partly because the $\theta_s$ measurement is not as precise in Ref.\cite{Jiang:2021bab} as it is here.}

 In addition to altering $r_\text{s}^*$, pre-recombination EDE also affects the amplitude of power spectrum.
 Here, the Weyl potential will accelerated decay (eventually to a smaller level), as shown in \autoref{fig:two_k}, see also \cite{Lin:2019qug,Niedermann:2020dwg} for other EDE models.
 The faster decay of the Weyl potential results in the enhancement of CMB power spectrum of $\ell \lesssim 700$, which further leads to the enhancement of early ISW effect.
 In order to balance the enhancement of the early ISW effect, which is measured to be self-consistent in the $\Lambda$CDM model \cite{Vagnozzi:2021gjh}, $\omega_\text{cdm}$ is shifted to a larger value.
 The direction of shift is consistent with the constraint of BAO+Pantheon.
 The remaining power spectrum amplitude changes, especially around the pivot, is complemented by the overall amplitude $A_\mathrm{s} e^{-2\tau}$.